Stavoh/GASM_SR_Py/README.md

 ### Output

 - **Text File:**
-The reconstructed DNA sequence is saved as a text file in the same directory as the input FASTQ file.
+The reconstructed DNA sequence can be saved as a text file.

 ---